 Advice for Highway Engineers and Designers

-Places & infrastructure – why our streets and public spaces matter
+Why designing our streets and public spaces matters

-They contribute to our appreciation and enjoyment of a place.
-Good quality and appropriate design will have a lasting, positive impact on the local area and the people who use it daily.
+Our historic streets contribute to our appreciation and enjoyment of historic places.
+Good quality and appropriate design will have a lasting, positive impact on the local area for the people who use it every day:

-- Street surfacing is an integral part of the appearance of an area and the way in which it is used.
-It is important to reinstate groundworks sympathetically.
+- Street surfacing is an integral part of the appearance of an area and how it’s used.
+It’s important to reinstate groundworks sympathetically and to conserve areas of locally distinctive surfacing.

-- Bollards and bus shelters, even drains and paving may be of historic significance.
-Further information on rarity and importance may be required before removing or altering features and structures.
+- Bollards and bus shelters, even drain covers and paving may be of historic significance.
+You may need to find out what the rarity and importance of these features and structures is before removing or altering them.

 - Digging trenches may remove or expose buried archaeology.
 Where possible, find out what you might encounter before works start.

-Simple design principles such as reducing clutter, co-ordinating street furniture where appropriate and reinforcing local character will help to make sure that the street scape complements rather than detracts from the surrounding buildings.
+There are some simple design principles that help to make sure that the street scape complements rather than detracts from surrounding buildings, spaces and monuments.
+For example:

 Streets for All